Mayor and Council: Absque Verecundia

 Loading

 In an article in CollingwoodToday titled 18 simple rules?
 Council receives draft of new Code of Conduct, we learn that council is looking to update and revise its current Code of Conduct.
 Again.
 The article says, A new set of 18 rules aims to help town councillors navigate the sometimes-complicated situations they may find themselves in through their public service roles.
-You’d almost think it was … (more–>)
+You’d almost think it was a good thing when the article adds that the proposed code “seeks to incorporate recommendations to tighten up and … click below for more ↓

 Our Scruffy, Run-Down Town